-The General Improvement Bonds are authorized by and are issued pursuant to the provisions of the Local Bond Law, N.J.S.A.
-40A:2-1 et seq., as amended and supplemented (the "Local Bond Law"), a bond ordinance duly adopted by the Board of Chosen Freeholders of the County on the date set forth in the chart below and published as required by law, and by a resolution duly adopted by the Board of Chosen Freeholders of the County on October 4, 2018 (the "Resolution").

 The Vocational-Technical Schools Bonds are authorized by and are issued pursuant to the provisions of N.J.S.A.
-18A:54-1 et seq., as amended and supplemented, the Local Bond Law, a bond ordinance duly adopted by the Board of Chosen Freeholders of the County on the date set forth in the chart below and published as required by law, and by the Resolution.
+18A:54-1 et seq., as amended and supplemented, the Local Bond Law, N.J.S.A.
+40A:2-1 et seq., as amended and supplemented (the "Local Bond Law"), a bond ordinance duly adopted by the Board of Chosen Freeholders of the County on the date set forth in the chart on the following page and published as required by law, and by a resolution duly adopted by the Board of Chosen Freeholders of the County on May 2, 2019 (the "Resolution").

 The County College Bonds are authorized by and are issued pursuant to the provisions of N.J.S.A.
+18A:64A-1 et seq., as amended and supplemented, the Local Bond Law, a bond ordinance duly adopted by the Board of Chosen Freeholders of the County on the date set forth in the chart on the following page and published as required by law, and by the Resolution.

-18A:64A-1 et seq., as amended and supplemented, the Local Bond Law, a bond ordinance duly adopted by the Board of Chosen Freeholders of the County on the date set forth in the chart below and published as required by law, and by the Resolution.
+The Chapter 12 Bonds are authorized by and are issued pursuant to the provisions of N.J.S.A.
+18A:64A-1 et seq., as amended and supplemented, the Local Bond Law, a bond ordinance duly adopted by the Board of Chosen Freeholders of the County on the date set forth in the chart on the following page and published as required by law, and by the Resolution.